- Football Game Day Information

 - Photo Gallery

-In its 30th season, Fred C. Yager Stadium has undergone an ambitious series of renovations that began following the 2002 season which have reshaped the home of Miami University football.
+Fred C. Yager Stadium, which opened in 1983, has undergone an ambitious series of renovations that began following the 2002 season which have reshaped the home of Miami University football.
 A state-of-the-art Field Turf playing surface was installed at Yager in July of 2010.

 On Oct.
 2, 1999, a record-setting crowd of 30,087 witnessed Marshall defeat the RedHawks 35-14.
 That broke the former record of 29,027, set two years earlier in a 45-21 win over Marshall.
 In an eight-day span in 1997, with back-to-back games against the Herd and Cincinnati, Yager Stadium amassed 56,729 fans, the largest two-consecutive game total in Miami history.
 With the recent renovations and removal of all stands from the South endzone, Miami's capacity has been reduced to 24,286.